30539 - COMPUTER SCIENCE - MODULE 1 (INTRODUCTION TO COMPUTER SCIENCE AND PROGRAMMING)

 |Continuous assessment||Partial exams||General exam|

 The exercises will start from the basics of each language (syntax, evaluation order, types, types conversions, type coercion, etc), which are directly tied to modern computer architecture and translate almost directly into how the computer operates.
 They will progressively test more complicated constructs, allowing to explore and recombine common programming patterns and reach the level of designing simple algorithms for previously unseen tasks.
 When object-oriented-programming will be introduced, the exercises will focus on the creation of progressively more complicated objects, testing at first the understanding of the basic mechanism of objects creation, methods dispatch and the role of special methods, and later operating at a more abstract level, with the aim of reaching a full separation between the objects interface and the internal representation.
-By the end, the exercises will involve the creation of simple classes based only on the interface specification, leaving the concrete implementation and the internal representation as a task for the students.
+By the end, the exercises will involve the creation of simple classes based only on the interface specification, leaving the concrete implementation and the internal representation in large part as a task for the students.

 - Textbook for C: "C Programming Language", Prentice Hall, by B. Kernighan and D. Ritchie